Spot Metering – A Beginner’s Guide on How to Use it

 With center-weighted metering, the exposure meter reads the light from about sixty percent of the frame, weighted in the center.

 Spot metering reads the light value from a single point of between one percent and five percent of the entire camera frame.
-So you can be very precise about the point where the camera will read the light from.
+So you can be very precise about the point from which the camera will read the light from.
 This can help set the aperture and shutter speed.
 Or, if you are using an automatic exposure mode, you can adjust the exposure compensation for more accurate exposure.

 Spot metering is the best choice when you don’t want to make an exposure reading from the entire scene or even a large part of the image.